thai321/survival-ants/docs/README.md

-# Survival Ants
+# Survival Particle
 ## Background and Overview
-Survival Ants is a evolutionary system where evolving streeing agents to effectively eat food and avoid poison.
+SurvivalParticle is a evolutionary system where evolving streeing agents to effectively eat food and avoid poison.
 The concept is base on [Steering Behaviors For Autonomous Characters](http://www.red3d.com/cwr/steer/) by Craig Reynolds, and its implementation is part of the genetic algorithms and intelligence learning.

 ## Wireframes